-"I am," said Charles, "already, in the caliph's eyes, his emir over Spain.
-I am not able for the moment to press the claim.
+"I am," said Charles, "already, in the caliph's eyes, his emir over moment to press the claim.
 Gaul needs me, and Gaul is mine first.
-If Baghdad will grant the justice in that, then yes," he said, "I choose Islam."
+If justice in that, then yes," he said, "I choose Islam."
 No thunder roared in the sky; no shaking rent the earth.
 There were only a handful of men in a narrow pass, and the dead, and the sun too low still to cast its light on them.
 Spain was behind them; the mountain before, and beyond it, Gaul.
-What its king chose, it also would choose.
-He knew his power there.

-He bent and took up Roland's horn.
+What its king He bent and took up Roland's horn.
 It rang softly, bearing still a weight of imperial gold.
 With it in his hands, he said the words which he must say.
 If his conviction was not yet as pure as it might be, then surely he would be forgiven.
-He was doing it for Gaul, and for the empire that would be.
+He was doing it for that would be.